sumairruhani1/AdaShip/README.md

 # Adaship

 ## The problem

 I was tasked with creating a game called AdaShip which is a simple spinoff of the classical Battleship game.

+pIn this project, I have implemented a simple terminal-based version of the classic board game BattleShips.
+Players take turns trying to sink each other's ships by guessing their positions on a grid.
+The first player to sink all of the opponent's ships wins the game.

 My program consists of two classes: `Boat` and `Board`.